BoiseState/CS321_Bioinformatics/README.md

 # Starter Code
 This repository contains:
 - the expected project package structure, in the [src/](src/) folder
-- some partial implementation of classes, in the [src/main/java/cs321/](src/main/java/cs321/) folder
+- some partial implementation of classes (including the interface to the BTree class), in the [src/main/java/cs321/](src/main/java/cs321/) folder
 - sample [JUnit](https://junit.org/) tests, in the [src/test/java/cs321/](src/test/java/cs321/) folder
+- sample input data, in the [data/](data/) folder
-- sample input data and expected results, in the [data/](data/) folder
+- sample expected results, in the [results/](results/) folder
+- script for integration testing at the top-level of the repository
 - a wrapper for the [gradle](https://gradle.org/) build tool, which simplifies installing and running gradle.
 In turn, gradle facilitates and handles:
     - Java library (e.g., JUnit) dependency management
     - Compiling the code